google/timesketch/docs/Installation.md

 # Install Timesketch from scratch

+NOTE: It is not recommended to try to run on a system with less than 8 GB of RAM.

 #### Install Ubuntu

 This installation guide is based on Ubuntu 18.04LTS Server edition.
 Follow the installation guide for Ubuntu and install the base system.